ADVOCACY

 Major activities

-Advocacy and lobbying is an important strategy adopted by DMSC to influence the mindset of the policy makers and people alike.
+Advocacy and lobbying are an important strategy adopted by DMSC to influence the mindset of the policy makers and people alike.
 We carry out advocacy both at local, state, national as well as at international levels to influence policies and programs linked to sex work and workers.
 We generally use number of strategies which includes advocacy, negotiation, media mobilization and social activism depending on the effectiveness of the strategies related to varied kinds of issues and challenges.
-DMSC engages with police and administration to minimize unnecessary police raids, harassments and extortion of money by a section of police officerswho often belongs to the lower rungs in the hierarchy.
+DMSC engages with police and administration to minimize unnecessary police raids, harassments and extortion of money by a section of police officers who often belongs to the lower rungs in the hierarchy.

 Advocacy with policy makers